 Selecting a secluded spot, assuming Padmasana with the body and the head in one line, fixing the eyes on the tip of the nose, the yogi should recite the Pranava Mantra Om.

-Pranava is the Brahman that is eternal, pure, enlightened, impression-less, imprint-less, origin-less, endless, the timeless, the indivisible, the one that is realised in the stage which is beyond the stages of wakefulness, sleep, and dream.
+Pranava is the Brahman that is eternal, pure, enlightened, impression-less, imprint-less, origin-less, endless, timeless, indivisible, the one that is realized in the stage which is beyond the stages of wakefulness, sleep, and dream.

 For these Pancha Bhutas (five elements), Lord Sadasiva, Lord Iswara, Lord Rudra, Lord Vishnu, and Lord Brahma are the deities.
-Creation, Sustenance, and Destruction are the three functions of Lord Brahma, Lord Vishnu, and Lord Rudra respectively.
+Similarly, Creation, Sustenance, and Destruction are the three functions of Lord Brahma, Lord Vishnu, and Lord Rudra respectively.

 Kinds of Bodies

 The bodies of men and other lower orders are made up of Pancha Bhutas.
-For men, the organs of senses, Vayus (Vital Airs), Manas (the part of mind that deals with cognition), Buddhi (the part of the mind that deals with intellect), Chitta (the part of the mind that deals with thoughts), and Ahamkara (the part of the mind that deals with self-consciousness) are of gross body (Sthula Sareera).
+For men, the organs of senses, Vayus (Vital Airs), Manas (the part of the mind that deals with cognition), Buddhi (the part of the mind that deals with intellect), Chitta (the part of the mind that deals with thoughts), and Ahamkara (the part of the mind that deals with self-consciousness) are of gross body (Sthula Sareera).

 The States of Existence

-Waking (Jagrat), dream (Swapna), sleep (Susupti) and the fourth state (Turya) are the four states of existence.
-Visva, Taijasa, Prajna, and Atman are the controllers of the four states respectively.
+Waking (Jagrat), dream (Swapna), sleep (Susupti), and the fourth state (Turya) are the four states of existence.
+Moreover, Visva, Taijasa, Prajna, and Atman are the controllers of the four states respectively.
 Visva enjoys the gross body.
 Taijasa is delighted in detachment.
 Prajna experiences the bliss.
 Atman is the witness of all.